mindsers/changelog-reader-action/docs/how-to.md

 Users shouldn't consume the action from master since that would be latest code and actions can break compatibility between major versions.

-Checkin to the v1 release branch
+Checking to the v1 release branch:

 ```bash
 $ git checkout -b v1